keithfrazier98/graphql-circular-query/README.md

-# graphql-server-example
+# GraphQL Query Limit Example

-This project is just an example of an idea to throw an error when a circular query is recognized.
-Still a WIP!
+This project is just an example of how to implement simple query depth limitation in Apollo Server with the graphql-query-complexity package.